mangalam-research/btw/tech_notes.rst

 Notes from Actual Upgrades
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+- 1.2.x to 1.3.0: The upgrade window was scheduled for 2015/08/19 at
+  11:00-12:00 EDT.
+I began preparing at around 10:40 EDT so as to get
+  a head start with the steps that could be performed before the
+  upgrade.
+The issue with Tilaa crippling the performance of the swap
+  probably added a good 15-20 minutes to the whole proceedings.

 - 1.1.0 to 1.2.0: The upgrade window was scheduled for 2015/06/08 at
   8:00-10:00 EDT.
 I began preparing at around 7:30 EDT so as to get a